t2ym/i18n-element/README.md

 ## Proof of Concept Demo on GitHub Pages

-### [Raw PoC Demo](https://t2ym.github.io/i18n-element/components/i18n-element/demo/poc/index.html) for ES6-ready browsers
-### [PoC Demo with Polyfill/Vulcanize/Babel/Uglify](https://t2ym.github.io/i18n-element/components/i18n-element/demo/pocmin/) for Safari 8+, IE 11, and ES6-ready browsers
+### [PoC Demo](https://t2ym.github.io/i18n-element/components/i18n-element/demo/poc/index.html) for ES6-ready browsers

 [Demo Source index.html](https://github.com/t2ym/i18n-element/blob/master/demo/poc/index.html)

 ### Notes

-- This is just a proof-of-concept demo and not applicable to general purposes yet
+- This is still work in progress and not applicable to general purposes yet
-- Bower dependencies with their branch names have no tags, i.e., no versions, and have to be updated in sync with the branches frequently.
+- Some bower dependencies with their branch names have no tags, i.e., no versions, and have to be updated in sync with the branches frequently.
-- Raw PoC demo supported browsers: Chrome 54+ (native), Firefox 49, Edge 13+, Safari 10
+- PoC demo supported browsers: Chrome 54+ (native), Firefox 49, Edge 13+, Safari 10
 - The modules are dependent upon modules from [`i18n-behavior#2.0-develop`](https://github.com/t2ym/i18n-behavior/tree/2.0-develop)
-- Some Polymer 1.x modules (`iron-localstorage`) are running as Polymer 2.x modules without compatibility tests
-- Other dependent modules come from their `2.0-develop` branches
+- Other dependent modules come from their `2.0-preview` branches
-- Internal function `MixinBehavior` is borrowed from [`polymer#2.0-preview src/legacy/class.html`](https://github.com/Polymer/polymer/blob/2.0-preview/src/legacy/class.html)
 - Support ShadowDOM V1 `slot` with [`i18n-format`](https://github.com/t2ym/i18n-format/tree/2.0-develop) and [`i18n-number`](https://github.com/t2ym/i18n-number/tree/2.0-develop) in their `2.0-develop` branches
 - `Mixins.Logger` is just for logging debug information and can be omitted
-- Polyfill for IE11: [`es6-shim`](https://github.com/paulmillr/es6-shim), [`get-own-property-symbols`](https://github.com/es-shims/get-own-property-symbols), vulcanize app and polymer, and babel es2015 in addition to webcomponents-lite.js
-- [`demo/gulpfile.js`](https://github.com/t2ym/i18n-element/blob/master/demo/gulpfile.js) to build PoC Demo with Polyfill/Vulcanize/Babel
-- [`Pre-Transpiled Polymer 2.0-preview`](https://github.com/Polymer/polymer/commit/fb70b870656442f3766a8d055f27ab541dc0c978) has not been supported yet
-- Missing `webcomponents-lite.min.js` in [`v1` branch](https://github.com/webcomponents/webcomponentsjs/tree/v1) is generated in the gulp tasks
-- [`custom-elements/src/native-shim.js`](https://github.com/webcomponents/custom-elements/blob/master/src/native-shim.js) to support native Custom Elements v1 with ES5 from Babel

 ## Install